portsmouth/fibre/README.md

 - *maxTimeSteps*: the number of timesteps into which the `integrationTime` is broken into
 - *xmin*: (etc.) initial conditions box bounds
 - *clipToBounds*: renders only the portion of the solution curves which lies within the initial conditions box
-- *showBounds*: whether to show the initial conditions box bounds
 - *integrateForward*: if selected, integrate over positive times i.e. the time interval [0, `integrationTime`], otherwise integrate over the time interval [-`integrationTime`/2, `integrationTime`/2]
+- *enableBounds*: if disabled, the initial conditions box is locked (allowing the camera to be moved within the box)

 ## Rendering parameters

+- *showBounds*: whether to show the initial conditions box bounds
 - *exposure*: controls overall brightness of image
 - *gamma*: controls gamma correction factor of image
 - *contrast*: controls image contrast